Summary

 3.1 Defining the Health Gap

-56% from conditions that are more prevalent or manifest differently in women (e.g., cardiovascular disease, autoimmune disorders)
+• 56% comes from conditions that are more prevalent in women or show up differently — cardiovascular disease, autoimmune disorders, and others

-39% from conditions that affect women and men similarly, but where women face treatment disparities
+• 39% comes from conditions that affect both sexes equally, but where women get worse care

 3.2 Regional Disparities

-Maternal Mortality: In 2020, approximately 800 women died daily from preventable pregnancy-related causes, one death every two minutes.
-94% of these deaths occurred in low-resource settings, with 86% in sub-Saharan Africa and Southern Asia.
+• Maternal mortality: In 2020, roughly 800 women died every day from preventable pregnancy-related causes — one every two minutes.
+94% of those deaths happened in low-resource settings, with 86% concentrated in sub-Saharan Africa and Southern Asia.

-Cervical Cancer Prevention: Less than 25% of low-income countries and less than 30% of LMICs have introduced the HPV vaccine, compared to 85% of high-income countries.
-Only 36% of women worldwide have been screened for cervical cancer in their lifetime (84% in high-income countries versus less than 20% in LMICs).
+• Cervical cancer: Less than 25% of low-income countries have introduced the HPV vaccine, compared to 85% of high-income countries.
+Only 36% of women worldwide have ever been screened — and in LMICs, that drops below 20%.

-Malnutrition: Malnutrition disproportionately impacts women and girls, costing the global economy over $1.6 trillion annually.
-In many regions, societal norms prioritize male nutrition, leaving women and girls undernourished.
+• Malnutrition: It disproportionately hits women and girls, costing the global economy over $1.6 trillion annually.
+In many regions, cultural norms still prioritize feeding men first.

 3.3 Key Health Conditions Affecting Women

-Cardiovascular Disease: The leading cause of death globally for both sexes, but women are twice as likely to die from a serious heart attack.
-Women's symptoms often differ from men's and are frequently misdiagnosed.
-Treatment effectiveness can be 20% lower in women.
+• Cardiovascular disease: The leading killer globally for both sexes — but women are twice as likely to die from a serious heart attack.
+Their symptoms present differently, get misdiagnosed more often, and treatments can be 20% less effective.

-Endometriosis: Affects an estimated 10% of women of reproductive age (potentially 190 million women worldwide), yet diagnosis takes an average of 10 years.
-The condition has received minimal research funding despite causing debilitating pain and fertility issues.
+• Endometriosis: Affects an estimated 10% of women of reproductive age — potentially 190 million women worldwide.
+Average time to diagnosis?
+10 years.
+Research funding has been minimal despite the severity.

-Menopause: Affects most women, yet symptoms are rarely counted in disease burden classifications.
-Symptoms like mood swings and depression are often misdiagnosed as other conditions.
+• Menopause: Affects most women, yet symptoms are rarely even counted in disease burden classifications.
+Mood swings and depression get misdiagnosed as standalone conditions instead of being connected to the hormonal picture.

-Autoimmune Disorders: Approximately 80% of autoimmune disease patients are women, yet research has historically focused on male subjects.
+• Autoimmune disorders: Approximately 80% of autoimmune patients are women, yet research has historically been built on male subjects.

-Mental Health: Women experience depression and anxiety at higher rates than men, often related to hormonal changes, societal pressures, and the burden of unpaid care work.
+• Mental health: Women experience depression and anxiety at higher rates — driven by hormonal changes, societal pressures, and the invisible weight of unpaid care work.

 4. United States vs. Global Comparison